Update-in-progress for 2025

 5939 Henrilee St., Lakewood, CA 90713

-The City of Lakewood hosts Thursday night concerts through August 3rd.
-From 6:30 pm to 8:00 pm, sit back and relax, and enjoy a fun musical night.
-On July 6th, Smith Country Band (country) will be performing.
-Dinner and refreshments will be sold, and/or families may bring their own picnics.
+During the summer, the City of Lakewood hosts free Thursday night concerts from 6:30 pm to 8:00 pm.
+On July 17th, Britain’s Finest, a Beatles Tribute Band, is scheduled to perform.
+Dinner and refreshments will be sold on-site; however, families may also bring their own picnics.
 Lawn chairs and blankets are encouraged.
+(Concerts are scheduled each week through August 7th.)

 Segerstrom Center for the Arts – Argyros Plaza